bwmarrin/discordgo/README.md

 - [DiscordGo Examples](https://github.com/bwmarrin/discordgo/tree/master/examples) - A collection of example programs written with DiscordGo
 - [Awesome DiscordGo](https://github.com/bwmarrin/discordgo/wiki/Awesome-DiscordGo) - A curated list of high quality projects using DiscordGo

+## Templates
+You can  use this [Discord Go bot template](https://github.com/pblcc/discordgo-templaate) for creating Discord bots in Golang.

 ## Troubleshooting
 For help with common problems please reference the [Troubleshooting](https://github.com/bwmarrin/discordgo/wiki/Troubleshooting)